Dynamical response of twin stars to perturbations: Results

 These results are very revealing as they show that although migrations in both directions are possible, \ie ${\rm HB} \leftrightarrows {\rm TB}$, they are not equally likely.
 On the contrary, a star on a given branch will prefer to stay on that branch unless it is subject to a very large (and possibly unrealistic) perturbation is experienced.
 In turn, this allows us to introduce criterion discriminating which of the two twins is the ``favoured'' one.
 More specifically, we conclude that

 with a ``neutral favouritism'' condition (analogous to a ``neutral stability'' condition) when

 For the specific EOS considered here, this latter condition is met for a neutral mass $M_{\rm neut}=1.2988 \, M_\odot$ and is marked by an horizontal dashed line in Fig.~\ref{fig:fig3}.
+It may be useful to remark that while the precise values of $\lambda_{\rm T, crit}$ and $\lambda_{\rm H, crit}$ will depend (weakly) on the type of perturbations chosen (see App.~\ref{app:positive_pert}), the definitions \eqref{eq:_TB_fav} and \eqref{eq:_HB_fav} will continue to hold.
+More Importantly, the neutral mass $M_{\rm neut}$ will be independent of the perturbation chosen and thus always the same for a given EOS.

-Overall, the response of twin and hadronic stars to perturbations nicely summarised in Fig.~\ref{fig:fig3} points out what is possibly the most important result of this paper, namely, that the common wisdom that stellar models on the TB are those more likely to be found in nature is actually incorrect.
-On the contrary, the response to perturbations analysed here clearly shows that low-mass hadronic stars are favoured over the corresponding twin solution.
+Overall, the response of twin and hadronic stars to perturbations nicely summarised in Fig.~\ref{fig:fig3} points out what is possibly the most important result of this paper, namely, that the prevailing notion that stellar models on the TB are those more likely to be found in nature is incomplete and rather conditional on the position of $M_\mathrm{crit}$ in the twin region.
+The response to perturbations analysed here clearly shows that low-mass hadronic stars are favoured over the corresponding twin solution.
 Furthermore, as we will discuss in Sec.~\ref{sec:large_PTs}, the actual existence of stars on the TB may is highly unlikely if the PT is very large.